JpTanaka/Brotato-vision/README.md

 python3 template_matching.py
 ```

+Those commands will run the script using default inputs and options.
+Use "--help" tag to understand how to customize them.

 ## Training your model

 To train your model using the data from the datasets folder, execute the following command: